Firewall Connectivity Guide

 NetFlow/sFlow/IPFIX

-Netreo supports NetFlow (version 5 or 9), sFlow, cFlow and IPFIX export from devices for traffic and protocol analysis and volume information.
+Netreo supports NetFlow (version 5 or 9), sFlow, cFlow, and IPFIX export from devices for traffic and protocol analysis and volume information.

 When configuring flow technologies such as these, the goal is to configure the fewest number of exporters possible while still ensuring that Netreo can collect data on all the required traffic.
 While Netreo automatically detects and processes duplicate flows to avoid creating incorrect traffic counts, this is not always possible in complex network configurations (especially those involving NAT/PAT).